garrandall/popular-music-data/tracks/a-penny-for-your-thoughts-tavares.md

 Penny for your thoughts , a nickel for a kiss
 (Oh, yeah)  (Yeah, yeah)

-Penny for your thoughts (Ooh, baby), a nickel for a kiss A dime if you tell me that you love me
+Penny for your thoughts (Oh, baby), a nickel for a kiss A dime if you tell me that you love me